When someone says the words “staff survey,” do you rub your hands together in excitement, or do feel your body deflate in dread?

 Only you know the state of play in your business at the moment; listening to even a few stories of employees’ experience will allow your to glean some understanding of the gaps or resistance points.

-The point of a survey is to help you understand these at a deeper level and start a conversation where it is needed.
+The point of a survey is to help you understand where you need to improve at a deeper level and start a conversation where it is needed.
 If the results aren’t what you expect, that’s even more reason to engage in further dialogue.

 The important thing is to keep the dialogue going, to start a cycle of reporting the results, taking action based on the information you’ve received, and to recognise progress as it happens.
 The more you do this, the further you take your organisation on on the employee engagement journey.

 Surveying staff is just one step in that process, and what matters most is what you do with those insights and how you use them to build a better place to work.
-We’ll explore more of this in upcoming posts.
+Find out more about the power of employee surveys here.